mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 differences between the operators, but we explicitly plot them separately to ensure that this is the case.
-We can see right away that as we would expect, given the model's limitations to predict the noise and skewness of the distribution accurately, the model doesn't accurately predict the data.
+We can see right away that as we would expect, given the model's limitations to predict the noise and skewness of the distribution accurately, the model does not accurately predict the data.
 Our model predicts a narrower distribution compared to what we measured with single-cell microscopy.